nikkNizz/Drawish/README.md

 [video](https://drive.google.com/file/d/1yt9mdPGuCbq3xDaTYTPDDsTTHxxIYfdv/view?usp=sharing)
 ##### Pixel matrix.
 Right click on the image->Show Grid: the pixel matrix will appear enlarged for the area in the vicinity of the cursor.
-Clicking on a zoomed pixel with the **right** mouse button, it will be replaced with the active color, or draw with the active color by holding down the right mouse button.
+Clicking on a zoomed pixel with the **right** mouse button, it will be replaced with the active color (or draw with the active color by holding down the right mouse button).
-Clicking with the **left** mouse button, to get information about the rgb color of the pixel.
+Clicking with the **left** mouse button, to get information about the rgb color of the pixel and possibly set it as the active color.
 Remove the enlarged area with another right-click on the image.

 ##### Double the pixels or Increase by 10%.